Phantasus/Cuis-Smalltalk-Slang/Journal.md

 Yesterday at 14:00 UTC was a Cuis Meetup using Jitsi.
 There I showed a little bit the work I currently did.

+After that I looked again at `sq.h` of opensmalltalk-vm and what is really needed for a plugin to interface with the vm.
+Basically just a minimal implementation of the `interpreterProxy` interface struct.
+For which I build a `SlangOSVMHeaderBuilder` generator class, which generates from the introspection of the running image a header, which could in turn be used for building plugins together.

+The interpreter proxy got over the years a couple of extensions and luckily the VM returns back the major and minor versions of the revisions which in turn are used for building the interpreter proxy `struct` in the opensmalltalk-vm repository.
+So in theory, if the opensmalltalk-vm maintainers don't massively mess that scheme up, you can generate a `plugin.h` based on the return values of `Smalltalk vmParameterAt: 70` (major version) or `Smalltalk vmParameterAt: 71` (minor version).

 ## 3rd June 2020 (jpb)

 Today I removed the `vm_exports` and `builtinfo` outputs, which